trussworks/Engineering-Playbook/security/yubikey-configuration.md

 ## Configuring Your Environment

+You need gpg-agent running at login, which needs a launchd configuration to work.
+Homebrew gpg doesn't ship with a launchd configuration to work with so as an alternative you can modify your `~/.bashrc` to get around this.

 Add the following to your shell profile `.bashrc`, `.zshrc`, etc.

     #Enable SSH Key on Yubikey Device
-    killall gpg-agent
+    killall gpg-agent > /dev/null 2>&1
-    killall ssh-agent
+    killall ssh-agent > /dev/null 2>&1
     eval $( gpg-agent --daemon --enable-ssh-support )

+    # GPG_TTY is not needed if using pinentry from the instructions below
     export GPG_TTY=$(tty)

-In the future, if you receive the message `No matching processes belonging to you were found` after running `source ~/.bashrc`, this is not necessarily an error message.
+If you leave out `> /dev/null 2>&1` then you may receive the message `No matching processes belonging to you were found` after running `source ~/.bashrc`, this is not necessarily an error message.
 It may just mean you’re not currently running the processes associated with this change.